-Drawing inspiration and information from the recent post by BwB Benefactress April 8 Types of Romance Heroines, the book The Complete Writer’s Guide to Heroes and Heroines, and the blog Hooking Up Smart, I gleefully present to you 3 games that Match You with your Archetype, your Heroine, and your inner-Princess.
-I must tell you, after making the games in my Sketchbook and then painting them, I was beside myself that I had not included the ever-lovabale Baby, from Dirty Dancing.
-Not to be outdone (even by myself), I added a list at the bottom which compiles some famous couples by type.
+Drawing inspiration and information from the recent post by April (8 Types of Romance Heroines), the book The Complete Writer’s Guide to Heroes and Heroines, and the blog Hooking Up Smart, I present to you 3 games that match you with your archetype, your heroine, and your inner-princess.
+I must tell you, after making the games in my Sketchbook and then painting them, I was beside myself that I had not included the ever-lovabale Baby, from Dirty Dancing, so I added a list at the bottom which compiles some famous couples by type.
 Thanks, my sources, for your awesomeness!

 Let the games begin!

 Directions: Start at the top.
 Find the three-word list that best describes you.
 Follow the line.

 Untangle the knot to match you with your archetype.

 Directions: Start at the bottom.
 Find your archetype.
 Follow the line.

 Untangle the knot to match you with your heroine.

 Follow the the next line to match your heroine with her type.

 You can pin or share these images, as long as you credit Books with Benefits and link back to this post.